lfex/ltest/README.rst

 Obviously, if it makes sense to break things up in a more fine-grained manner, feel free to do so :-)

-Furthermore, lunit supports separating unit, integration, and system tests.
+Furthermore, ltest supports separating unit, integration, and system tests.
 This is done using custom OTP behaviours.
 For each test cases module you have created in ``./test``, be sure to set the behaviour in the ``(defmodule ...)`` form.
 For instance: